PhonePe/mustang/README.md

 ### Defining criteria
-Mustang Engine supports DNF and CNF criteria, Criteria is combination of predicates, as part of Mustang we support two type of predicate as of now, Include and Exlude predicate
+Mustang Engine supports DNF and CNF criteria, Criteria is combination of predicates, as part of Mustang we support two type of predicate as of now, Include and Exclude predicate

 A Boolean Expression is either a DNF (i.e., disjunctive normal form) or CNF (i.e., conjunctive normal form) expression of the basic ∈ and ∉ predicates.

 #### Defining Include predicate
 ```java
 IncludedPredicate.builder().lhs("$.a").values(Sets.newHashSet("A1", "A2")).build()